 Off State Highway 2, 41km north of Napier and 77 km south of Wairoa.
 Access is through the gates, through the DOC wildlife reserve, across the causeway between the two lakes and follow the track until the signposted gate entrance to the park.
 Camping entry to the right.
 Tūtira is on the Napier-Wairoa Heritage Trail.

-Camping - Short-term camping only is available within the park in a flat, fenced and tree-lined paddock area that is suitable for tents, campervans, caravans.
+Short-term camping only is available within the park in a flat, fenced and tree-lined paddock area that is suitable for tents, campervans, caravans.
 Compost toilets and cold water taps only (no kitchen or showers).
 Tūtira Store a few kilometres north on SH2 has supplies.
 Please take away your own rubbish.
-Koha/donations of $5 per adult per night donation would be appreciated to help with operating costs for the toilet blocks and water supply.
-Donation boxes are located by the toilet near the main road and by the big sign on the eastern lake side.
+Cost to camp is $5 per vehicle per night to help with operating costs for the toilet blocks and water supply.
+Use the form below to book your camping.

-- HBRC and NIWA have a monitoring buoy on Lake Tutira above one of the deeper parts (42m) for a long term study of the lake.
+Water quality monitoring buoy - the Regional Council and NIWA have a monitoring buoy on Lake Tutira above one of the deeper parts (42m) for a long term study of the lake.
 The buoy measures dissolved oxygen, chlorophyll, water temperature and turbidity.
-The data is automatically updated to this website and you can check it here.

-Algal blooms - Data from the buoy also helps HBRC scientists investigation the causes of algal blooms which regularly impact the lake in summer.
+Algal blooms - Data from the buoy also helps the Regional Council scientists investigation the causes of algal blooms which regularly impact the lake in summer.
 Algae is naturally present in fresh water but in warmer conditions there can be a population explosion which turns the lake water green and produces an odour.
 The Regional Council is working with the lake bed owner, Maungaharuru-Tangitū Trust, and other organisations to find solutions to the algal bloom problem.
 Other brown blooms are caused by microscopic animals called dinoflagellates, which are harmless.
-In nearby Lake Waikopirō, HBRC is trialling an aerator to bubble oxygen through the water and mix the water layers to reduce algal blooms.
+In nearby Lake Waikopirō, the Regional Council is trialling an aerator to bubble oxygen through the water and mix the water layers to reduce algal blooms.

 Hydrilla Eradication - A long term programme (Ministry of Primary Industries funded) aims to eradicate the plant pest Hydrilla from the lake by using grass carp to forage the plant.
 The plant is now almost gone from the lake, and native milfoils are returning.

-Erosion control & forestry - An erosion control and sustainable land management programme is in place in the park,managed by HBRC.
-Many of the trees in the park have been planted by community groups, school groups and HBRC staff volunteers.
+Erosion control & forestry - An erosion control and sustainable land management programme is in place in the park,managed by the Regional Council.
+Many of the trees in the park have been planted by community groups, school groups and the Regional Council staff volunteers.
 Since 2012 a mānuka block has been planted in partnership with Comvita NZ Ltd to assess the viability of producing valuable UMF mānuka honey as a sustainable land use on steep east coast hill country.
-Farmers and beekeepers are welcome to contact HBRC's land management team to arrange to view the plantation and learn about progress.
+Farmers and beekeepers are welcome to contact the Regional Council's land management team to arrange to view the plantation and learn about progress.

-Park History - find out more about the history of the park in this book - A Short History of Tūtira Country Park by Garth Eyles, 2014.
-Hard copies of this book are available at HBRC.
+Find out more about the history of the park in this book - A Short History of Tūtira Country Park by Garth Eyles, 2014.
+Hard copies of this book are available at the Regional Council or you can order here.

 Disclaimers and Copyright